 A number of potential candidates and trusted clients I chat with tell me that many recruiters view interview preparation as little more than an afterthought.
 Indeed, many assign no purpose to it other than to announce what time the talk will begin and with whom it will be conducted.
 This crucial element of the process takes only a small amount of attention and effort, and neglecting it is a disservice to all involved.

 Items ranging from extensive study of the corporate offering and the requirements of management, to something as basic as appropriate attire are all certainly essential.
-However, there is one very simple yet highly important facet of the undertaking that must be attended to after each step – let the individual know that you are very interested in moving things forward to the next stage in the process.
+However, there is one very simple yet highly important facet of the undertaking that must be attended to after each step – let the individual in charge of filling the position know that you are very interested in moving things forward to the next stage in the process.